roadtojobs/roadtojobs/README.md

 - TailwindCSS for UI/UX

 ## Project Structure
-We are using the monorepo strategy, each folder would contain their own README file.
+RoadToJobs follows the monorepo strategy, each folder would contain their own README file.

 - `server`: Backend
 - `web`: Frontend